Open Society Fellowship for International Students, 2014

 How to Apply: All interested applicants should complete the online application form and submit supporting materials for consideration.
 Please read the Tips for a Robust Proposal before applying.
 Applicants may submit a project proposal or other materials in a language other than English, as long as they also submit an English translation.
 Certified translations are strongly recommended.
 Once the initial information has been entered, applicants receive login details and an ID number that allows them to make additions and revisions to the form until materials are submitted.
 The ID number should be quoted in any correspondence.

-Scholarship Application Deadline: The deadlines for application is February 1, 2014.
+Scholarship Application Deadline: The deadline for application is August 4, 2014.

 Important: Scholarship-Positions.com is not responsible for the content of any external websites linked to or referenced on this site.